 - DEC will review and verify all information submitted to process your request.
 If needed, DEC will contact you for additional information.

-- Using aerial imagery, wetland mapping databases (e.g., National Wetlands Inventory, National Land Cover Database) DEC will determine if wetlands within a parcel are jurisdictional and will assign the appropriate wetland classification.
-The extent of the wetlands on the parcel will not be given.
+- Using aerial imagery, wetland mapping databases (e.g., National Wetlands Inventory, National Land Cover Database) DEC will determine if wetlands within a parcel or area of interest are jurisdictional and will assign the appropriate wetland classification.
+The extent of the wetlands on the parcel or area of interest will not be given.
 To obtain this information a wetland delineation needs to be done to confirm wetland boundaries.

 - Within 90 calendar days, DEC will provide a JD letter indicating the status of jurisdictional wetlands (i.e., positive or negative) within your requested area.